ettle/strcase/README.md

     // TitleCase - Only first letter upper cased (Example) TitleCase
-    // CamelCase - TitleCase except lower case first word (exampleText) CamelCase
+    // CamelCase - TitleCase except lower case first word (exampleText)
+    // Notably, even if the first word is an initialism, it will be lower
+    // cased.
+This is important for code generators where capital letters
+    // mean exported functions. i.e. jsonString(), not JSONString() CamelCase
 )
 ```